Sandbird/gamer/README.md

 For features, bugs or suggestions, please open a new [issue](https://github.com/caiomello/gamer/issues) with the appropriate labels, or [send an email](mailto:gamer.app@icloud.com).

-I've also created a public [Trello board](https://trello.com/b/RlCG5Bxi/gamer) so you can check on the ideas I've had and what I'm doing.
+I've also created a [public Trello board](https://trello.com/b/RlCG5Bxi/gamer) so you can check on the ideas I've had and what I'm currently doing.

 License
 =====

-**You're welcome to check out the code, suggest or make new features and report or fix bugs, all I ask is that you give credit where it's due and don't use it to make another app with the same goals.**
+**You're welcome to check out the code, suggest or make new features and report or fix bugs, all I ask is that you give credit where it's due and don't use it on another app with similar goals.**

 **And of course please don't submit this code to the App Store.
 The idea here is having an app that we can all work together to improve.**